 - One day training for managers

-The LSCB commission a range of training courses which are open to all professionals working with children and families in Tower Hamlets.
+The Reducing Parental Conflict training programme is open to all professionals working with children and families in Tower Hamlets.

 Early Help E-Learning

 All professionals who work with children and families can access the Early Help E-Learning.

 There are three modules on key areas for staff and professionals